-I grew up with a sense of spirituality and connection to place.
-At the end of the small country road that I grew up on there was a special place where my father and I would sit quietly and observe.
-Later, we came to find out that this was the site of Vosburgh Village, one of the largest Iroquois communities in the Northeast.
+My name is Brian Tobin.
+I was born in a rural town outside of Albany, New York.
+I spent my childhood surrounded by my mother, father, and younger brother.
+My first experience of meditation occurred at the end of the small country road that I grew up on.
+This is a place that I would sit quietly and observe nature with my father.
+Later in life, I found out that this was the site of Vosburgh Village, one of the largest Iroquois communities in the Northeast.

 Please send me a message to connect and Welcome to Your Practice.